 I met up with the guide, Erlendur, at Mývatn very early in the morning as we had a long, exciting day ahead of us.
-Saga Travel specialises in slow travel with small groups and there were only 2 other passengers with us on this tour.
+Saga Travel- GeoIceland specializes in slow travel with small groups and there were only 2 other passengers with us on this tour.

 We headed straight towards the highlands, got off ring-road 1 and onto the mountain road F88.
 There are several unbridged rivers on the way so a 4x4 is needed for the highlands.
 From ring-road 1 there is a 100 km distance to Askja.

-Our first stop was at Hrossaborg, which is a 10,000 year old crater in the shape of an amphitheatre.
-Our driver-guide drove straight into the crater, got out and let some air off the tires (33 psi to 15 psi) to give the tires a wider grip.
+Our first stop was at Hrossaborg, a 10,000-year-old crater that looks like an amphitheater.
+Our driver-guide drove into the crater where he let some air off the tires (33 psi to 15 psi) to give the tires a wider grip.
 With the deflated tires it is not possible to drive faster than 60-70 km/h or the tires will overheat.

-Hrossaborg means Horse Castle as it was used as a natural shelter for horses.
-The crater is quite extraordinary and the sandstone adds to the mystery of the crater.
-Scenes from the film Oblivion were shot here and Tom Cruise was flown in on a helicopter to Hrossaborg for the shootings of his scenes.
+Being driven into a crater is quite an experience - in my photo above you can see how big it is.
+Scenes from the film Oblivion were shot here and Tom Cruise was flown in a helicopter to Hrossaborg for the shootings of his scenes.